xebialabs/xl-docker-images/docs/volumes.md

 **\${APP_HOME}/ext** - This directory contains the developed (exploded plugins) for XL Deploy.
 You can customize an existing plugin here, for example you can modify the `synthetic.xml` for a specific plugin here.

 **\${APP_HOME}/plugins** - This directory contains the plugins that are running in XL Deploy.
 When mounted, plugins present in this directory will be loaded instead of bundled ones.
 If any base plugin is not provided it will be loaded from default plugins.
 If you mount an empty directory the default bundled plugins will be loaded.
+But it is recommended to use a custom image with required plugins to avoid issues during the upgrade process.

 **\${APP_HOME}/repository** - This directory contains the embedded repository database for XL Deploy.
-Using the configuration injected through the \${APP_HOME}/conf volume, it is possible to configure the used database to a remotely running database engine, instead of using the embedded memory based one.
+Using the configuration injected through the `${APP_HOME}/conf` volume, it is possible to configure the used database to a remotely running database engine, instead of using the embedded memory based one.
 It is highly recommended not to use the embedded DB for production setup.

 **\${APP_HOME}/export** - This directory holds the exported CIs when using the CI export option in XL Deploy